kopsha/python-1o1/docs/lists.rst

 a specific sequence.
 We will now learn how to create and use lists, and we will do so in a linear and orderly fashion.

-- create simple lists
-- lists can hold any kind of values (even other lists)
-- accessing list contents by index
-- slicing lists
-- adding, removing items to lists
-- finding items in lists
-- walking through lists
-- ordering items in a list
-- lists comprehension

 Simple uses
 ###########